-You are required to have a driver's license (any category) to operate a moped on the public roads.
+You are required to have a driver's license (any category) to operate a moped on the public streets and highways.

-If you do not have any kind of driver's license, you may obtain a Category 1 license by following the procedure required for that license category and using your moped for any required performance test.
+If you do not have any kind of driver's license, you may obtain a Category 1 license (moped) by following the procedure required for that license category and using your moped for any required performance test.